tuningfolk/CSEA-induction/README.md

 Each field represents a particular weather parameter The background wallpaper of the website depends upon whether the it's day or night at the given location.

-The following drop down menu displays the countries.
+The following drop-down menu displays the countries.

-An invalid input through the drop down is handled by redirecting the user to the same page.
+An invalid input through the drop-down menu is handled by redirecting the user to the same page.

 The footer references the https://www.weatherapi.com/ website.